EldritchCrow/Assignato-API/APIv1_doc.md

 All following items should also have a query paramter named "token" whose value is equal to the OAuth access token.

+`/get_share_code`
+Verb: GET
+Returns: {
+    "success": true|false,
+    "message": "The success/error message as applicable",
+    "code": "The user's 10 character share code or whatever the one is they set" }

+`/set_share_code`
+Verb: POST
+Body: {
+    "code": "The share code the user wishes to set"
+}
+Returns: {
+    "success": true|false,
+    "message": "The success/error message as applicable" }
+Note: This is a destructive operation.
+The user's current input items will be irretrievable except by other users with this share code.

+`/reset_share_code`
+Verb: POST
+Returns: {
+    "success": true|false,
+    "message": "The success/error message as applicable" }
+Note: This is a destructive operation.
+The user's current input items will be irretrievable except by other users with this share code.

 `/add_room`
 Verb: POST
 Body: {